 - Soak slides in several changes of xylene, a minimum of 10 minutes.
 Do not proceed through alcohol steps.

-- Spread Mount-Quick Mounting Media on xylene-coated slides with an applicator stick or pipette tip.
-Use sufficient Mount-Quick to form a meniscus over the entire tissue section or cell preparation.
+- Spread Mount-Quick Mounting Media on xylene-coated slides with an applicator stick.
+Use sufficient Mount-Quick to form a meniscus over entire tissue section or cell preparation.